 Korean spas offer a range of experiences ranging from day spas that offer inexpensive Korean body scrubs in a roomful of women who work in their underwear (same-sex treatments only), to elaborate sauna or waterpark facilities where you can spend the day, hang out, eat, and get treatments.

-"Spas for Koreans are a place to sweat and talk with their friends, so the atmosphere is more upbeat," says Myung Yi, owner of Juvenex Spa, a Korean spa pioneer in Manhattan.
+"Spas for Koreans are a place to sweat and talk with their friends," says Myung Yi, owner of Juvenex Spa, a Korean spa pioneer in Manhattan.
 "American spas are mostly focused on treatments, whereas Korean spas are focused on meeting and spending time with friends."

 Koreans take their body scrubs very seriously.
 First, a client soaks in warm to hot water for 10 to 15 minutes to soften up the skin.
 And while American spas use salt or sugar to exfoliate, Koreans use milk, water, and a scrubbing mitt because it's gentler on the skin and gets a better results.
 The scrub helps with the whole detoxification process by "opening up the pores for a deep clean," Myung Yi said.
 "With the improved blood circulation, the skin is healthier."